 If you have been diagnosed with ovarian cancer or a tumor on or near the ovaries, don’t be afraid to ask your doctor as many questions as you have.
 Remember, your doctor is your advocate!
 And the APA wants to be your advocate as well, which is why we want you to have all the information you need to move forward with a treatment plan and with your life!
 It may be helpful to keep a notebook with you throughout the day so that as questions come up for your doctor, you can jot them down and not forget them.

 There are communities of support out there for you.
 To learn more about support and/or clinical trials, visit our Resources page.
 For more information on ovarian cancer in general, such as staging and treatments, visit our full Ovarian Cancer article.
-We also have information about interventions for ovarian cancer during a pregnancy.Last updated: September 20, 2017 at 13:02 pm
+We also have information about interventions for ovarian cancer during pregnancy.Last updated: July 16, 2019 at 16:47 pm

 Compiled using information from the following sources: